 My best advice here is to focus on having fun.
 If you stay connected with friends, go to a delicious meal with your sweetie, or take a work break to visit the sauna (I did this today), it’s hard to stay obsessed with your problems.
 Problems will always be there, so seize the moment and enjoy life!

 Seed cycling means taking certain nuts and seeds in the first 2 weeks or your cycle, and another type in the second two weeks.
 The alternating phases support first your estrogen production and then your progesterone production, plus the fiber helps clear spent hormones.
 I already wrote a whole blog on this topic, which you can access here.

 Wow, thanks for sticking with me and reading this very long article on heavy periods!
 I hope it helps you.
-If you’d like more in-depth support, we offer private health coaching through our Restore Your Radiance program here.
+If you’d like more in-depth support, we offer private health coaching here.

 Bridgit Danner, LAc, FDNP